Colorado’s Own Health Insurance Marketplace

 Colorado Department of Health Care Policy and Financing

-The Colorado Department of Health Care Policy and Financing administers the Medicaid and Child Health Plan Plus (CHP+) programs as well as a variety of other programs for low-income Coloradans, families, children, pregnant women, the elderly, people with disabilities and some adults without children.
+The Colorado Department of Health Care Policy and Financing administers Health First Colorado (Colorado’s Medicaid Program) and Child Health Plan Plus (CHP+) programs as well as a variety of other programs for low-income Coloradans, families, children, pregnant women, the elderly, people with disabilities and some adults without children.
 The mission of the department is to improve health care access and outcomes for the people we serve while demonstrating sound stewardship of financial resources.
 For more information about the department, please visit Colorado.gov/hcpf.

-Colorado Medicaid is public health insurance for low-income Coloradans including families, children, pregnant women, the elderly, people with disabilities and some adults without children.
-Beginning in January 2014, more Coloradans will be eligible for Medicaid.
+Health First Colorado (Colorado’s Medicaid Program) is public health insurance for low-income Coloradans including families, children, pregnant women, the elderly, people with disabilities and some adults without children.
+Since January 2014, more Coloradans will be eligible for Health First Colorado (Colorado’s Medicaid Program).
 Find out if you are eligible at Colorado.gov/PEAK.

 Child Health Plan Plus (CHP+) is low-cost health insurance for Colorado’s uninsured children and pregnant women.
-CHP+ is public health insurance for children and pregnant women who earn too much to qualify for Medicaid, but cannot afford private health insurance for their children.
+CHP+ is public health insurance for children and pregnant women who earn too much to qualify for Health First Colorado (Colorado’s Medicaid Program), but cannot afford private health insurance for their children.

 Colorado Division of Insurance